M4D-SC1ENTIST/xarm7-ik/README.md

 ## Features
 - Fast inverse kinematics for xArm7 (7-DOF) and xArm7 with linear rail (8-DOF)
-- Supports quaternion and rotation matrix representations
+- Supports quaternion, Euler angle, and axis-angle rotation representations
-- Easy integration with simulation environments (e.g., Mujoco)
+- Lightweight and easy to integrate

 ## Installation